-The Requirement to Mitigate Damages
+The Requirement To Mitigate Damages

 Even if your injuries occurred because of the intentional or negligent actions of another person, you still have a duty to minimize or mitigate your damages.
 Mitigating damages means that the injured party takes certain steps to reduce the effects and loss related to the injuries.
-If a plaintiff fails to mitigate their damages, a defendant can use that fact to reduce the amount of damages the defendant must pay to the plaintiff.
+If a plaintiff fails to mitigate damages, a defendant can use that fact to reduce the amount of damages the defendant must pay to the plaintiff.

 The duty to mitigate damages requires a plaintiff to act in a way that an ordinary and reasonable person would have acted in a similar situation.
-This includes acting in good faith and with due diligence when choosing a doctor or treatment and possibly looking for another job.
+This includes acting in good faith and with due diligence when choosing a doctor or treatment.
+It also possibly includes looking for another job.
 For example, failing to seek medical attention or refusing medical treatment could be seen as a failure to mitigate damages.
 Whether or not the plaintiff failed the duty to mitigate would depend on whether a reasonable person would have sought medical attention or accepted that particular medical treatment.
 Similarly, if an injured person can do some kind of work, even if it's not their usual line of work, and work is available, the injured person's damages will probably be reduced for failure to mitigate damages.

-Hiring a Personal Injury Lawyer
+Speak With a Personal Injury Lawyer for Legal Advice

 Learn About Injury Damages